Farming Business Plan Writing

 TO START AND RUN A SUCCESSFUL AND SUSTAINABLE ALPACA FARMING OPERATION YOU NEED TO START WITH A PROFESSIONAL AND CONVINCING FARMING BUSINESS PLAN – CALL US NOW FOR ASSISTANCE AT: ((27) 84 583 3143 OR EMAIL US AT: money@global.co.za

-TABLE GRAPES & RAISIN FARMING
+TABLE GRAPES & RAISIN FARMING -IS THAT PROFITABLE NOW?

 Table grapes are grapes intended for consumption while they are fresh, as opposed to grapes grown for wine production, juice production, or for drying into raisins.
 Table varieties usually have lower sugar content than wine grapes and are more flavorful when eaten.
 The Orange River; the valleys of the Hex, Berg and Olifants Rivers; and Limpopo province are the main producers of table grapes.